hyurl/modelar-jt400-adapter/README.md

-This adapter is based on [node-jt400](https://www.npmjs.com/package/node-jt400), only meant to connect old versions of DB2 (lower 9.7, I guess), it doesn't support all the features of Modelar, e.g. manually `commit` and `rollback` is not supported.
+This adapter is based on [node-jt400](https://www.npmjs.com/package/node-jt400), only meant to connect old versions of DB2 (lower 9.7, I guess), it doesn't implement all the features of the Modelar base adapter.
 For new versions, please use [modelar-ibmdb-adapter](https://www.npmjs.com/package/modelar-ibmdb-adapter) instead.